tenable/access-undenied-aws/README.md

 2. When the reason for AccessDenied is an explicit deny, it can be difficult to track down and evaluate every relevant policy.
-3. Specifically when the reason is an explicit deny in a service control policy (SCP), one has to find and every single policy in the organization that applies to the account and evaluate it.
+3. Specifically when the reason is an explicit deny in a service control policy (SCP), one has to find and every single policy in the organization that applies to the account.
 4. When the problem is a missing `Allow` statement, AccessUndenied automatically offers a least-privilege policy based on the CloudTrail event.
 ## Simple Startup